 Preschools, elementary schools, elementary schools for pupils with learning disabilities with 4-year programs and recreation centers

-Lund Municipality complies with the recommendations of the Public Health Agency.
-This means that healthy children and students are able to attend as usual.
+Lund municipality adheres to the recommendations provided by the government, the Public Health Agency, and Infection Control Skåne.
+This means that healthy children and students should attend preschool, and that students in year F-6 should attend school as usual.

-- Avoiding large gatherings of children and students
+- Avoid large gatherings of children and students

 Healthy children must attend school